ZiggyCreatures/FusionCache/docs/AdaptiveCaching.md

 ### Example: without adaptive caching

-As you can see we are specifying the factory as a lambda that takes as input only a cancellation token (of type `CancellationToken`) and nothing else.
+As you can see we are specifying the factory as a lambda that takes as input only a cancellation token `ct` (of type `CancellationToken`) and nothing else.

 ```csharp
 var id = 42;